Battle of Luding Bridge: Lin Biao's role in the assault

 Lin Biao has commonly been given credit for direct command of the assault.
 However, the actual commander was the regimental political commissar Yang Chengwu.
 Lin Biao and other column commanders remained at their temporary headquarters 160 km away from Luding Bridge, and the task of taking the bridge was given to Lin Biao's vanguard unit, the 4th regiment, as it was 40 km closer to Luding.
-The regiment was led by commander Wang Kaixiang (王开湘) and political commissar Yang Chengwu (杨成武).
+The regiment was led by commander Huang Kaixiang (黄开湘) and political commissar Yang Chengwu (杨成武).
 Credit was publicly given to Lin Biao during the Cultural Revolution, in which he was glorified to boost his popularity.
 Giving him direct credit for jobs accomplished by his subordinates was one of the standard propaganda techniques.
 During the Cultural Revolution, the actual commander, Yang Chengwu was jailed and persecuted under the direct order of Lin Biao.

 The actual decision to capture Luding Bridge was made by Mao Zedong himself, at noon on May 26, 1935, with the help of Zhu De.
 When Mao and Zhu reached Anshunchang ferry, they found just four small boats.
 After moving a regiment across the river with the ferry, it became apparent that transporting the entire Red Army by ferry would take at least a month.
 Chiang Kai-shek's nationalist force, commanded by Xue Yue, was closing in fast, so it was decided that the main force would cross the Dadu River at Luding Bridge, 160 km upstream.

 Mao decided that the Red Army would launch a two-pronged attack on Luding Bridge: